fleetdm/fleet/.github/ISSUE_TEMPLATE/smoke-tests.md

 # Smoke Tests
-Smoke tests are limited to core functionality and serve as a sanity test.
+Smoke tests are limited to core functionality and serve as a pre-release final review.
 If smoke tests are failing, a release cannot proceed.

 ## Prerequisites